Every real 3-manifold is real contact: Introduction

-There is also an associated notion called a real open book decomposition of a real 3-manifold \cite{OzSa2}.
-There, several steps towards a Giroux correspondence in the real setup were taken: Every real open book supports a real contact structure.
-Every contact structure is supported by a real open book.
-Two real contact structures supported by the same real open book are equivariantly isotopic.
+The positive contact structures on a closed, oriented 3-manifold are associated with the open book decompositions on the manifold via the Giroux correspondence; indeed open books and contact structures are in one-to-one correspondence up to positive stabilizations and contact isotopy respectively \cite{Gi}.
+Similarly on a real 3-manifold one can introduce the notion of a real open book decomposition.
+In \cite{OzSa2} we have taken several first steps towards a Giroux correspondence between the real open books and the real contact structures.
+Namely it has been proven there that every real open book supports a real contact structure, that every real contact structure is supported by a real open book, and that two real contact structures supported by the same real open book are equivariantly isotopic (see \cite{OzSa2} for definitions and the exact statements).

-Nevertheless it remained an open question whether every real 3-manifold has a contact structure at all that is real with respect to the given real structure.
-This question, which was raised in \cite{OzSa2} and \cite{Ev}, can be considered as the real version of J.~Martinet's result on the existence of contact structures on closed 3-manifolds.
-The main result of the present work is to answer that question affirmatively: \begin{thm}[Real Martinet's Theorem] Every real 3-manifold admits a real contact structure. \end{thm}
+Nevertheless it remained an open question whether real open books and real contact structures always exist on a given real 3-manifold, for example whether every real 3-manifold has a contact structure at all that is real with respect to the given real structure.
+This last question, which was raised in \cite{OzSa2} and \cite{Ev}, can be considered as the real version of J.~Martinet's result on the existence of contact structures on closed 3-manifolds \cite{Ma}.
+The main purpose of the present work is to answer that question affirmatively:

-This theorem will be proved in Section~\ref{3MRCS}.
-We prepare for the proof in the preceeding sections.
-In Section~\ref{EQS} we define and investigate surgery in the equivariant and contact equivariant setup.
-Among others we show that equivariant contact $(1/l)$-surgery ($l\in\Z$) along equivariant Legendrian knots exists (Theorem~\ref{contactsurgery}).
-Sections~\ref{S3R3M}~and~\ref{ELWT} involve only equivariant topology.
-In Section~\ref{S3R3M} we prove the following theorem.
-(See Theorem~\ref{arda} for a detailed version.) \begin{thm} Every real 3-manifold can be obtained via a finite number of Dehn surgeries along an ordered collection of recursively invariant knots starting from the real 3-sphere $(S^3,\cst)$. \end{thm}

-The construction here is recursive.
-Using the art that we produce there, we prove an equivariant version of the well-known Lickorish-Wallace theorem (see e.g. \cite{Ro}) in Section~\ref{ELWT}.

-\begin{thm}[Equivariant Lickorish-Wallace Theorem] Every closed, oriented real 3-manifold can be obtained via equivariant Dehn surgery along an equivariant link $\mL$ in the real 3-sphere $S^3,\cst)$.
-The equivariant link can be taken as $\mL= L\cup L_S\cup \overline{L}$ where $L_S$ is a $\cst$-equivariant unlink and $\cst(L)=\overline{L}$ and all the surgery coefficients can be taken as $\pm 1$, (with respect to a framing induced by a real Heegaard surface). \end{thm}